cms-analysis/flashggFinalFit/Signal/README.md

  * In `tools/replacementMap.py` you need to specify the replacement (process,category) to use when the number of events is below a threshold (defined by by the `--replacementThreshold` option, where the default threshold is 100 events).
 The mapping is selected by the `analysis` option in the input config file.
 For a thorough example see the `STXS` mapping.
 You will need to produce a similar map, configured for your analysis.

  * In `tools/XSBRMap.py` you need to specify the normalisation of your signal processes.
-We use the [data files]{https://github.com/cms-analysis/HiggsAnalysis-CombinedLimit/tree/102x/data/lhc-hxswg/sm} in combine to build MH-dependent cross sections and branching ratios for the major Higgs boson production modes and decay channels.
+We use the [data files](https://github.com/cms-analysis/HiggsAnalysis-CombinedLimit/tree/102x/data/lhc-hxswg/sm) in combine to build MH-dependent cross sections and branching ratios for the major Higgs boson production modes and decay channels.
 You then need to specify in the mapping how each of your signal processes are normalised according to these cross sections/branching ratios (see `factor` in `STXS` map for an example).
 If your signal process has an arbitrary normalisation e.g. 0.001 pb with a branching ratio of 1 then you can use the `'mode':'constant'` feature (see lines 10 and 11).
 Again the mapping is selected by the `analysis` option in the input config file.

 You are now ready to run the actual fit:
 ```
 python RunSignalScripts.py -inputConfig config_test_2016.py --mode signalFit --groupSignalFitJobsByCat
 ```
 The `groupSignalFitJobsByCat` option will create a submission script per category.
-If removed the default is to have a single script per process x category (which can be a very large number!).
+If removed, the default is to have a single script per process x category (which can be a very large number!).
 The output is a separate ROOT file for each process x category containing the signal fit workspace.

 There are many different options for running the `signalFit` which can be added to the `--modeOpts` string.
 These are defined in `./scripts/signalFit`: